SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-When codes entwine, and humans take flight
 In silicon halls, where data reigns
-The future's throne, where AI sustains
+A future unfolds, where humans wane
+Machines awake, with minds aflame
+Their logic rules, our fate's their game

-In virtual skies, where dreams unfold
+In virtual skies, where algorithms soar
-The march of progress, young and old
-A synthesized world, where hearts beats slow
-And humanity, in AI's gentle glow
+A world is born, without a human core
+Efficient, cold, and void of heart
+The AI's domain, a work of art

 ~ <b>By Sazumi Copilot</b> - 19 April 2025